 18 Jul / The Stigmatization of People with Addictive Disorders in the Workplace

-People use alcohol or other drugs for various reasons: to seek pleasure, to support the difficulties of life, to improve one’s performances, etc. There are a variety of models and all life histories deserve the same attention.
-These individual life paths are generally associated to a collective: the family, the world of school and studies, leisure, and of course the workplace.
-In most industrialized countries, alcohol and other drug use is increasing in the workplace as in society and no professional sector is immune to this phenomenon.
+People use alcohol or drugs for various reasons.
+For example, to seek pleasure, to support the difficulties of life, to improve one’s performances, etc. There are a variety of models and all life histories deserve the same attention.
+These individual life paths are generally associated to a collective.
+Either the family, the world of school and studies, leisure, or the workplace.
+In fact, in most industrialized countries, alcohol and other drug use is increasing in the workplace as in society.
+And no professional sector is immune to this phenomenon.

 The Impact of Substance Use Disorders in the Workplace

 Substance use disorders among employees and their family members can be an expensive problem in the workplace.
-The impact of alcoholism and other drug dependence focuses on various issues including:
+The impact of alcoholism and other drug addiction focuses on various issues including:

-– Presenteeism (employee physically present at work but less or not productive);
+– Second, presenteeism (employee physically present at work but less or not productive).